-Income in respect of residential support maintenance and accommodation contributions represents contributions payable by individuals supported by the service, and it is recognised as it arises.
+Income in respect of residential support maintenance and accommodation contributions represents contributions payable by patients and it is recognised as it is arises.

 Earned from other trading activities

 Income earned from other trading activities includes sales of food in canteens and refunds from the Department of Social Protection.
 Such income is recognised as it is receivable.